 Document scanners allow you to create a digital archive and ditch the filing cabinet.

 Businesses are trading in their filing cabinets that are filled with files from who knows how long ago and using document scanners to scan and store their important documents.
-By using a document scanner for your business, not only do you save space, you increase the security of sensitive information, plus you have an electronic copy that will not be irretrievably lost.
+By using a document scanner for your business, you open up more space in your office, you can bolster the security of sensitive information, plus you have an electronic copy of critical documents that will not be irretrievably lost.

 How to choose a scanner for your small business

 To help you choose the best document scanner for your business, there are some key questions you want to ask yourself that will help you effectively narrow your search.

 The type of scanner you select should be able to easily scan the types of documents you need to digitize and render clear, crisp images.
 Are you scanning paper documents and receipts?
 Do you need to scan photo identification?
 Are you planning on scanning photographs?